pypa/hatch/README.md

   uses: pypa/hatch@install
 ```

-For strict security guarantees, it's best practice to [pin](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#example-using-versioned-actions) the action to a specific commit like so:
+For strict security guarantees, it's best practice to [pin](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#example-using-versioned-actions) the action to a specific commit (of the [`install` branch](https://github.com/pypa/hatch/tree/install)) like so:

 ```yaml
 - name: Install Hatch